TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

            run: Build/Scripts/runTests.sh -p ${{ matrix.php }} -s acceptance

-This is similar to the enetcache example, but does some more: The functional tests are executed with four different DBMS (MariaDB, MSSQL, Postgres, sqlite), and the acceptance tests are executed, too.
+This is similar to the enetcache example, but does some more: The functional tests are executed with three different DBMS (MariaDB, Postgres, sqlite), and the acceptance tests are executed, too.
 This setup takes some time to complete on Github Actions.
 But, `it's green <https://github.com/TYPO3/styleguide/actions>`_!